 There is a certain mindset amongst adventurers or novice outdoor fans that they need the highest quality gear, before using it once and deciding the great outdoors is not for them.
 This means there are often a wealth of goods ripe for the picking online or in charity shops.
 Facebook Marketplace is also a great option.

 This doesn't apply to everything of course.
 Second-hand hiking socks or merino undies are probably a no-go, for starters.
 For more specialised outdoor gear, such as climbing ropes, there are also safety concerns to think about.
-However, there are still plenty of items where the pre-owned option is definitely worth considering and could save you a pretty penny too.
+However, there are still plenty of items where the pre-owned option is definitely worth considering and could save you a pretty penny too

 We live in the golden age of connectivity and information.
 We have a huge luxury of choice when it comes to the things we buy - that's a real privilege.
 It also means we have power as a consumer.
 By choosing to buy only the most sustainable outdoor products, we are sending a clear message to the industry about our priorities, which eventually, will create a groundswell to make global production more environmentally friendly and ethical.

-Already, brands are far more focused on appearing environmentally solid than they were just a decade ago, and the trend is only getting stronger.
+Already, outdoor clothing brands are far more focused on appearing environmentally solid than they were just a decade ago, and the trend is only getting stronger.
 We have the power to boost this movement - use your power wisely adventurers!

 Outdoor clothing and gear

-When it comes to sustainable outdoor clothing companies, Patagonia is an environmental heavyweight.
+When it comes to sustainable outdoor clothing brands, Patagonia is an environmental heavyweight.
 Not only do they specialise in sustainable and eco friendly gear, they sell their products second-hand (Worn Wear) and offer repairs on their gear too.
 They also proactively work with activists and environmental groups.

 Outdoor clothing, bags and sleeping bags

 Toad Co have their roots in creating an ethical business, such as by using recycled materials, reusable packaging, and upcycling old garments.
-They are as committed to sustainable production as they are to upholding ethical standards and doing social good, such as training and employing adults with intellectual and developmental disabilities.
+They are as committed to sustainable production practices as they are to upholding ethical standards and doing social good, such as training and employing adults with intellectual and developmental disabilities.

 It's almost like their products are a side to what they're doing for the planet and community, but that doesn't mean their gear lacks substance.
 For seriously eco friendly outdoor clothing, Toad Co know what they're doing.